 - Threat time spread that enables you to determine when a threat was first observed in the wild and how long it has been active.

-Alert centre’s events can now be quickly accessed anywhere in the admin console from the toolbar at the top of the page.
+Alert center’s events can now be quickly accessed anywhere in the admin console from the toolbar at the top of the page.

 The rules home page in the admin console has been made easier to work with.
 Starting April 13th 2021, the rules homepage has been made available to all Google Workspace customers.
 How you create, view, and manage rules in the admin console has also been changed to make it easier.
 This has in part been achieved by consolidating the security rules and rules pages to make rule discovery and management easier.
 Enterprise standard and Enterprise plus customers can now use a rule template page that has been introduced to help admins quickly set up rules for common use cases.
 One-click rule analysis by the investigation tool has also been added to Enterprise plus customers thus simplifying their operations even more.